 The election process is coordinated by the Victorian Electoral Commission, with additional information relating to boundaries, enrolment, election results and more available directly from the VEC website.

-The Wellington Shire Council’s last general election was held on Saturday 22 October 2016, at which time all nine Councillor positions were decided for a four year term.
+The Wellington Shire Council’s last general election was held via postal ballot due to the COVID-19 pandemic.
+The official election day listed was Saturday 24 October 2020, at which time all nine Councillor positions were decided for a four year term.

 Following the 2015 Electoral Representation Review, the Victorian Electoral Commission (VEC) returned a recommendation that was later gazetted by the Minister for Local Government to alter the existing municipal structure from unsubdivided to a three ward structure, each with three Councillors.
 These wards have been named as Northern, Central and Coastal.